angezid/advanced-mark.js/README.md

 * `blockElementsBoundary` option - limits matches within HTML block elements, when highlighting phrases or RegExp groups with `acrossElements` option
 * `shadowDOM` option - allows highlighting shadow DOM ('mode: open' and is already built)

-This library keeps backward compatibility with `mark.js` v9.0.0 and npm package v8.11.1 on public API level.
+This library from v2.0.0 doesn't guaranty backward compatibility with `mark.js` v9.0.0 and npm package v8.11.1.

 Main doc - [Documentation](https://markjs.io/).
 Note that this doc is for old `mark.js`.